Enabling manufacturers & traders to avoid timber from unacceptable sources.

 • Controlled Wood Chain of Custody certificate holders have one year (30 June 2017) to transition to the revised Standard.
 For more information, including the implications of this revision in the Australian context, see ‘Revision to the Controlled Wood System in the Australian Context’.

-The use of the FSC approved High Conservation Values Evaluation Framework is mandatory when assessing risk against Controlled Wood Category 3 (High Conservation Values) in Australia in accordance with the FSC Standard for Company Evaluation of FSC Controlled Wood (FSC-STD-40-005 V2-1).
+The use of the FSC approved High Conservation Values Evaluation Framework is mandatory when assessing risk against Controlled Wood Category 3 (High Conservation Values) in Australia.

 Read the Australian National Risk Assessment and High Conservation Values Framework.